 The 18-year-old athlete was supposed to make the layover in Dubai.
 However, according to Emirati authorities, guns are not included on the permitted possessions list.

-reports, Yusuf Khoshaba, the public relations chief for the Iraqi Olympic Committee, said the Emirati authorities promised the gun would safely make its journey to London on July 25.
+As AFP reports, Yusuf Khoshaba, the public relations chief for the Iraqi Olympic Committee, said the Emirati authorities promised the gun would safely make its journey to London on July 25.

 The Iraqi Olympic team has had a rough time preparing for the Olympics.
 Poor infrastructure and training facilities means the eight Iraqi athletes will be competing against a much better trained and equipped competition.